From product design to manufacturing to business profits

 Overnight accommodations are the responsibility of the

-by the Crowne Plaza Hotel at a reduced rate of $145 per night.
+16th by the Crowne Plaza Hotel at a reduced rate of $145 per

-Rooms booked after the deadline will not receive the discounted
+night.
+Rooms booked after the deadline will not receive the

-rate.
-Please let hotel personnel know that you are attending the
+discounted rate.
+Please let hotel personnel know that you are

-your rooms online using the following link to the hotel website
+You can book your rooms online using the following link to the

 ||Value Engineering and DFMA Workshop